Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 Information about how the original data was collected is given in the README.txt and features_info.txt contained in the zip file.
 I summarize the information here in the first section.
-Please, read the original data for more details.
+Please, read the original information for more details.
 In the second section, I explain my added summary choices.

 ### Gathering of the original data

-"The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (walking, walking_up_stairs, walking_down_stairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist."
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (walking, walking_up_stairs, walking_down_stairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.

-"The experiments have been video recorded to label the data manually" with the correct activities.
+The experiments have been video recorded to label the data manually with the correct activities.

-The 3-axial raw signals of the accelerometer and gyroscope of the smartphone have been sampled at a constant rate of 50 Hz.
+The 3-axial raw signals of the accelerometer and gyroscope of the smartphone have been sampled at a constant rate of 50 Hz while the subject was performing an activity.
 The accelerometer measures acceleration in standard units of gravity g and the gyrospcope measures the angular velocity vector in radians/second.